Michal Franc ยท 2026

 backlog, human-testing

-Real issue in the project:
+A real issue transition in the project.

 issue-cli processAgent runs issue-cli process first โ sets rules, workflow, and step-by-step guidance for the whole session.